 This place is best for kids under 10.
-Don’t miss building something in the Tinker Lab.
+Don’t miss building something in the Tinker Studio.
 Before you go, check out these insider tips for OCM.

-You can check on construction of the new Sea Lion Shores exhibit, set to open in the Fall 2020.
+Don’t miss the new Sea Lion Shores exhibit!
 Plus, check out all the things you did’t know you could do at Omaha’s zoo!
 Open with restrictions.

 Fun Plex is Omaha’s largest water park, and the closest we get to having a theme park with rides.
 It has a wave pool, slides, and a large water feature, as well as a small rollercoaster, go carts, and rides.
 Zorinski Park is a city park pool that has water slides.